-Paper & Cardboard & Such
+Paper, Cardboard & Such

-- NO Paper towels, tissues or wipes
+Paper towels, tissues and wipes are NOT recyclable

 Clean or dirty, the fibers in tissue-type papers are too short to make into something new.
 Dispose of paper towels, tissues, and wipes in your garbage, please.